Post

 • Embedded application runtimes (M365, VS Code, Dynamics, Fabric, Power Platform) meet users where they work — the agent is part of the tool, not a separate system to adopt.

 • Model Context Protocol is the connective tissue.
-All major runtimes now support MCP server connections — design your tools as MCP servers and they become portable across the stack.
+Design your tools as MCP servers and they become portable across the stack.
+All major runtimes now support MCP server connections.

 What a Runtime Actually Is

-An AI agent runtime is the platform that hosts the full agent stack: the model, the tool connections, the MCP servers, the memory layer, the execution loop, and the governance controls.
+A agent runtime is the platform that hosts the full AI stack: the model, the tool connections, the MCP servers, the memory layer, the execution loop, and the governance controls.

 1